danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Image Noise.md

+_Real images will present some sort of noise due to errors in the capturing process.
+Noise makes CV techniques less accurate, thus it is important to remove it as much as possible._

-Images will have noise for different reasons.
-It is more noticeable on plain regions.
+Gaussian noise is more noticeable on plain regions.
 It can be seen as a random variable (normal distribution with zero mean):
 ![[Pasted image 20230309121149.png]]